-Nisarga Sinha is a 19 years old amateur Indian poet.
+Nisarga Sinha (she/her) is a 19 years old amateur Indian poet.
 Her poems have appeared in Marías at Sampaguitas, Teen Belle Magazine, Headcanon Magazine, Crêpe & Penn.
 She's pursuing Major in English Literature.
 She writes because thoughts can be suffocating and little things intrigue her.
 When she's not writing, she's reading fanfictions or pretending to sleep when she clearly can't.
 You can find her on twitter and instagram as @nisarga_sinha.

-Anushka Bidani is an 18 year old poet & essayist from India.
+Anushka Bidani (she/her) is an 18 year old poet & essayist from India.
 She adores the rain, blue skies, open mic events, the human anatomy, & art in all its distinct magnificent shapes.
 She’s the Founder, Editor-in-Chief & Creative Director at Headcanon Magazine, & serves as a general reader for Three Crows Magazine.
 Currently, she writes monthly articles for Teen Belle Magazine on young women’s menstrual, sexual, and reproductive health.
 Her work has appeared / is forthcoming in Royal Rose Magazine, Esthesia Magazine, & Nightingale & Sparrow; among others.
 She’s an art student at Ashoka University.
 She writes at https://anushkabidanix.wordpress.com.
 You can contact her at firstname.lastname@example.org.

-Lynne Cattafi is a Poetry Reader for Marías at Sampaguitas.
+Lynne Cattafi (she/her) is a Poetry Reader for Marías at Sampaguitas.
 She teaches English at a private school in New Jersey.
 When she's not teaching her students to love writing poetry and reading books, she enjoys drinking coffee, buillding Lego cities from scratch with her children, walking her beagle, and reading historical fiction and mysteries.
 Her poetry has appeared in Elephants Never, Marías at Sampaguitas, The Wellington Street Review, and Vita Brevis.
 She can be found on Twitter @lynnecatt.